noelmarkham/spray/docs/documentation/spray-routing/path-directives/pathmatcher-dsl.rst

   Matches if the unmatched path starts with a path segment (i.e. not a slash).
   If so the path segment is extracted as a ``String`` instance.

+``IgnoredSegment: PathMatcher0``
+  Matches and ignores the unmatched path if it starts with a path segment (i.e. not a slash).

 ``PathEnd: PathMatcher0``
   Matches the very end of the path, similar to ``$`` in regular expressions and extracts nothing.